akash-shastri/Sentiment_Analysis/README.md

 pip install -e "fastai[dev]"
 ```

+You will also need jupyter notebook to run the notebooks.
+I use anaconda for this, you can use any number of options available (eg: Colab)

 # Working
 First paste the review to the review.txt file or add the path to your text file containing review in the below line.